March 19, 2020: Important update regarding the novel coronavirus (Covid-19) pandemic

 In Ontario, all prescriptions authorized by prescribers remain valid, unless otherwise specified.
 The only type of prescription that has an expiry date is that of a benzodiazepine or targeted substance.
 Prescriptions for this class of drugs expire one year from the date the practitioner prescribed the medication, as legislated in the Benzodiazepine and Other Targeted Substances Regulations of the Controlled Drugs and Substances Act.

 Benzodiazepines and Other Targeted Substances Regulations s.
 52

 52. A pharmacist may only refill a prescription for a targeted substance if

 (c) less than one year has elapsed since the day on which the prescription was issued by the practitioner

-As the expiry of a benzodiazepine or targeted substance prescription is one year from the day on which the prescription was issued by the practitioner, it is important for members to record both the date the drug was dispensed, as well as the date the prescription was issued; which in many instances may not be the same.
+As the expiry of a benzodiazepine or targeted substance prescription is one year from the day on which the prescription was issued by the practitioner, it is important for registrants to record both the date the drug was dispensed, as well as the date the prescription was issued; which in many instances may not be the same.
 Most pharmacy software programs have a distinct field to permit the recording of the date the prescription was issued.
 Proper use of this feature allows for easy identification of benzodiazepine or targeted substance prescriptions that have expired.

 Many pharmacy computer software programs are set up so that all prescriptions expire one year from the date of entry into the computer.
 It is important to note that default expiry dates, with the exception of benzodiazepines and targeted substances, are often corporate or store policy and should not replace the pharmacist’s exercise of clinical judgment and decision-making authority.